 Federal Direct Stafford Loan Programs

-Once you have enrolled for summer, you will receive notification of summer application procedures on MyBSU.
+Once you have enrolled at least half-time for summer, you will receive notification of summer application procedures on MyBSU.
 Follow the instructions provided to apply for a federal Direct Stafford loan.

 You must be registered for at least half-time total summer enrollment (6 hours undergraduate or 5 hours graduate) before your loan will be processed.